cmcfarlane/meta/Reading-List.md

 Malabou, Catherine. *The New Wounded: From Neurosis to Brain Damage*.
 Translated by Steven Miller.
 Fordham UP, 2012.

+Mantzavinos, C. *Philosophy of the Social Sciences: Philosophical Theory and Scientific Practice*.
+Cambridge UP, 2009.

 Manza, Jeff and Christopher Uggen. *Locked Out: Felon Disenfranchisement and American Democracy*.
 Oxford UP, 2006.

 Marder, Michael. *Plant-Thinking: A Philosophy of Vegetal Life*.
 Columbia UP, 2013.